2donet/2donet.github.io/_posts/2020-07-06-Encyclopedia.md

 # **Goal**
-Catehorized, searchable, filtrable **knowledge database** with content added and tagged by user.
+Categorized, searchable, filtrable **knowledge database** with content added and tagged by the user.
-* **Content tagged** by language, format, length, complexity, license to use/modify and more.
+* **Content tagged** by language, format, length, complexity, license to use/modify, and more.

 ## Requirements